Management of Decompensated Liver Disease

 Massive liver metastases Nephrotic syndrome

 • Consider thromboprophylaxis (see here for guidance).
-In patients with liver disease LMWH can be considered as long as platelet count is ≥50x 109/L.
+In patients with liver disease LMWH can be considered as long as platelet count is ≥50x109/L and no active bleeding.

 General management and treatment options